elaastic/elaastic-questions-server/user-docs/_i18n/en/KeyConcepts/KeyConcepts.md

-# Key concepts
+# 2. Key concepts

-Four key concepts are important to understand the way Elaastic works.
+Five key concepts are important to understand the way Elaastic works.